-- initiate or continue nonclinical studies and clinical trials for atacicept, MAU868 and any additional product candidates that we may pursue in the future; - continue our ongoing and planned research and development of MAU868 for the treatment of BKV viremia in kidney transplant recipients and other indications; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know-how; - acquire, develop or in-license other product candidates and technologies and further expand our clinical product pipeline; - attract, hire and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.
+- initiate or continue nonclinical studies and clinical trials for atacicept, MAU868 and any additional product candidates that we may pursue in the future; - continue our ongoing and planned research and development of MAU868 for the treatment of BKV viremia in kidney transplant recipients and other indications; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know-how; - acquire, develop or in-license other product candidates and technologies and further expand our clinical product pipeline; - attract, develop and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.

 Advancing the development of atacicept, MAU868 and any future product candidates we may develop will require a significant amount of capital.
-Our existing cash and cash equivalents and net proceeds from our follow-on offering will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates through approval and commercial launch.
+Our working capital and available credit will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates through approval and commercial launch.